Abstract Factory Pattern

 • The system should instantiate products only through interfaces, and the implementations should not be exposed.
 So our system should be independent of how products are created and maintained.

-• System should be easily extensible in terms of new families, without coupling the code to concrete classes.
+• The system should be extensible in terms of new families, without coupling the code to concrete classes.

 Advantages of Abstract Factory

-• It follows the Open-Closed principle as we can add another variant factory in the future without altering the existing code (Whereas the conventional if-else-if method was lacking this).
+• Follows the Open-Closed principle as we can add another variant factory in the future without altering the existing code (whereas the conventional if-else-if method was lacking this).

-• It follows the Single Responsibility principle as we divide the responsibilities into different concrete classes and interfaces (Lacking in the conventional if-else-if method).
+• Follows the Single Responsibility principle as we divide the responsibilities into different concrete classes and interfaces (lacking in the conventional if-else-if method).

 • Isolates the users from implementations of various products as users interact with interfaces only.